fagg/matlab-zmq/README.md

 Getting Started
 ---------------
 + Make sure you have ZMQ 4.0.4 installed.
 Change settings in make.m to point to your installation.
-(NOTE: Windows has not been tested.
-Mac and Linux should work).
 + Ensure you have mex configured
 + Run make.m